-Unlike regular tabletop sessions among friends, you often don’t know who will show up for an event until the moment it starts.
+Unlike regular tabletop sessions among friends, with an open event you often don’t know who will show up until the moment it starts.
 As a result, improvisation becomes a lot more important, and planning can have diminishing returns.

 For that reason, I try to be thoughtful in my planning and account for possibilities, but I don’t spend a ton of time on the particulars.